top of page

 The noun 'passivity' is closely related to its adjective counterpart, 'passive,' and shares its etymological roots.
 It also traces its origins to Latin, particularly from the word 'passivitas,' which is formed from 'passivus,' meaning 'suffering' or 'enduring,' derived from the verb 'pati,' signifying 'to suffer' or 'to endure.'
 In Latin, 'passivitas' conveyed the concept of a state or quality of being acted upon, rather than actively participating or showing initiative.
 As the term evolved and made its way into English, 'passivity' continued to embody the idea of being inactive, unresponsive, or lacking in initiative, emphasizing a state of receptivity or acquiescence to external influences.
 The etymology of 'passivity' underscores its historical connection to the concept of inactivity and the absence of active engagement or response in various contexts.

-Quiz: Find the meaning of the noun passivity:
+Find the correct meaning of the noun passivity:

 Try Again!